 This proves that you don’t just have to settle for whatever current loan arrangement you’ve got, but can take action to trim down the costs of paying off your student debt without making compromises.

-The prospect of student loans being forgiven is still up in the air, of course, so in the interim it’s sensible to make changes under your own steam, rather than living in hope of a political maneuver which might never come to pass.
+The prospect of student loans being forgiven is still up in the air, of course, so in the interim, it’s sensible to make changes under your own steam, rather than living in the hope of a political manoeuvre which might never come to pass.

 Earn extra cash to supplement your income